How to order a boba drink

 boba.
 Enterprising shave ice shop owners combined the chewy topping with another beloved favorite, milk tea, and an instant hit was created.

 Today, there are dozens of boba shops on Oahu.
 Boba is a drink that unites.
 Local shops are filled with students doing their homework, coworkers on their lunch breaks and families getting something sweet and refreshing.
-Here are five great places to get boba on Oahu.
+Here are eight great places to get boba on Oahu.

 What makes boba drinks fun are all the options.
 In addition to the traditional boba, you can further customize your order with sweet extras.